 I am a PhD candidate in Political Science at The University of Chicago and a Data Research Fellow at the Chicago Project on Security and Threats.
-My research interests and projects include international intervention in conflict, proxy warfare, security cooperation, enforcement of international law, NATO, and alliance politics.
-My dissertation research is on how states use military advisors to manage the politics and problems of proxy warfare.
+My research interests and projects include international intervention in conflict, proxy war, security cooperation, domestic politics and international relations, and NATO.
+My dissertation research is on how states enter proxy wars and use military advisors to manage the politics and problems of proxy war.
 The dissertation uses a mixed methods approach with a formal model, analysis of novel quantitative data on military advisors, and case studies of US and Russian proxy wars.

 I earned a BS from the Edmund A. Walsh School of Foreign Service at Georgetown University in Washington, D.C., with a concentration in international security and a minor in Russia and East European Studies.